maidstone-hackspace/administration/constitution.md

 4. Voting shall be by show of hands on a majority basis.
 If there is a tied vote The Chairperson shall have a second vote.

-5. In the event that one of the Officers of the Management Committee named in Clause 5.3 resigns from the Committee, or if their membership is terminated:
+5. In the event that The Chairperson, The Treasurer or The Secretary of the Management Committee resigns from the Committee, or if their membership is terminated:
-  1. Unless within 3 months of the next AGM, the remaining Officers of the Management Committee shall then decide on the date of an EGM to appoint a member to the vacated role.
+  1. Unless within 3 months of the next AGM, the remaining Officers of the Management Committee shall then decide on the date of an EGM to either appoint a member to the vacated role.
   2. Members may nominate themselves for the role either in writing to the Management Committee prior to the AGM/EGM, or in person at the AGM/EGM.
   3. With the Member's permission, the Management Committee may appoint a Member as an "Interim" Officer of the Committee.
 The Member will fulfil the role until the day of the AGM/EGM, at which point all "Interim" appointments will cease.
+  4. Should any further Officers of the Committee resign "Interim" appointments must be attempted, if unsuccessful an EGM must be called to discuss the dissolution of the group (see Clause 13.)

 6. SAFETY
 ---------